mweb/appconfig/doc/usage.md

-The application config format is a simple config file with json syntax it requires at least the application_name to be defined and one json object (config section) with at least one paramter defined.
+The application config format is a simple config file with json syntax it requires at least the application_name to be defined and one json object (config section) with at least one parameter defined.

 ```
 {